Crown-Commercial-Service/digitalmarketplace-aws/infrastructure-aws/resource-groups/cloudwatch-log-group/README.md

 # Cloudwatch Log Group

 Provides:

 * a Cloudwatch Log Group with sensible retention policy
-* an IAM policy permitting servies to write log streams to the group
+* an IAM policy document permitting servies to write log streams to the group